sib-swiss/sparql-examples/README.md

 Each SPARQL query is itself in a turtle file.
 We use the following ontologies for the basic concepts.

 * ShACL for the relation to the text of the Select/Ask queries, and declaring prefixes
-* RDFS for comments and labels as shown in the user interfaces
+* RDFS for comments and labels as shown in the user interfaces, annotated with a language tag
 * RDF for basic type relations
 * schema.org for the target SPARQL endpoint and tagging relevant keywords